 This category of lubes is last on the list because if you plan on practicing safer-sex (i.e. using condoms) then you should stay far, far away from oil lubes.
 As the name states, these are lubricants made from an oil base.
 This can include things like baby oil, Vaseline, Crisco or other oils.

 Not only are these lubes extremely messy and difficult to clean up, they are corrosive to latex, the material that most condoms are made of.
 The only real upside to oil lubes is that they are very slippery and long lasting.
 Using oil lubes may seem convenient at first, but you are really only causing yourself a lot of frustration, mess and risk by using them.
 So if you know what is best for you, stay away.

 In addition to buying the right anal lube, you should also look into getting an anal lube injector.
 This makes applying lube as a bottom effortless.
 It literally shoots a generous amount of lube deep inside making prep extremely easy.
 It took me awhile to start using one, but it was well worth making the switch.

-If you have any personal favorite or recommendations be sure to leave them in the comments below.
+If you have any comments or recommendations be sure to leave them in the comments below.

 Image courtesy of maya picture/ FreeDigitalPhotos.net

 898 total views, 3 views today